visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 #### Classes

 For classes, a `catalog` concept is being proposed.
-Maps of layer and view classes are supplied to the proposed `JSONDeck` component, and it uses these catalogs to convert JSON objects in the right places into objects:
+Maps of layer and view classes are supplied to the proposed `JSONConverter` component, and it uses these catalogs to convert JSON objects in the right places into objects:

 ```json
 {